cygnyx/markover.js/README.md

 in the header section.
 Or, parts of the the style can be included in the header.
 For example, there are standard `highlight.js` style sheets available on `CDNs` that can be included for the language syntax highlighting.
 In this case, I wanted a little more control over the presentation on screen and in print.

-I've included the entire style sheet here.
+I've created a complete style sheet here.
+This style sheet will display well on a variety of screen sizes and in print.

 #### Vanilla style